pnp/cli-microsoft365/docs/docs/cmd/spo/field/field-remove.md

 : Server- or web-relative URL of the list where the field is located.
 Specify only one of `listTitle`, `listId` or `listUrl`

 `-i, --id [id]`
 : The ID of the field to remove.
+Specify id, title, or group

+`--fieldTitle [fieldTitle]`
+: (deprecated.
+Use `title` instead) The display name (case-sensitive) of the field to remove.
 Specify id, fieldTitle, or group

-`-t, --fieldTitle [fieldTitle]`
+`-t, --title [title]`
 : The display name (case-sensitive) of the field to remove.
-Specify id, fieldTitle, or group
+Specify id, title, or group

 `-g, --group [group]`
 : Delete all fields from this group (case-sensitive).
-Specify id, fieldTitle, or group
+Specify id, title, or group

 `--confirm`
 : Don't prompt for confirming removing the field